todaycode/activateRailsAdmin/docs/5-forms.md

 ## Nested Resources

-You can create forms with nested models using the `has_many` method:
+You can create forms with nested models using the `has_many` method, even if your model uses `has_one`:

     ActiveAdmin.register Post do